If you have been a BMW owner for quite some time, you have probably experienced the DSC light before.

 The DSC system is a really great function to have on your car in regards to safety.

-Unfortunately, the DSC system contains a lot of sensitive sensors and electronics, and these components are known to fail after a few years.
+Unfortunately, the DSC system contains a lot of sensitive sensors and electronics, and these components are all known to fail after a few years.

 What does the DSC Light mean?